ssowndharya381-glitch/JKFLIPFLOP-USING-IF-ELSE/README.md

 The maximum possible groupings of adjacent ones are already shown in the figure.
 Therefore, the simplified expression for next state Qt+1t+1 is Q(t+1)=JQ(t)′+K′Q(t)Q(t+1)=JQ(t)′+K′Q(t)

 **Procedure**
+1. Go to quartus software.
+2. Set new environment.
+3. Type the code to implement JK flipflop using verilog and validating their functionality using their functional tables.
+4. Run the program.
+5. Give inputs in the waveform table.
+6. Run the program.

 **PROGRAM**
 module jk_ff (j, k, clk, rst, q);